 Cut open a brown paper grocery bag so it lays flat.
-Try to choose one with few wrinkles.
+Try to choose a brown grocery bag with few wrinkles.

-Measure 1/2″ from the left side and cut a slit halfway through (so your slit will be half of the 1.5″ tall).
-Repeat on the right side, but make sure the slit is opposite like in the photo above.
+Measure 1/2″ from the left side of the napkin ring and cut a slit halfway through (so your slit will be half of the 1.5″ tall like mine below).
+Repeat on the right side, and make sure the right side slit is opposite like in my photo below.

-Download the free printable name pattern and open PowerPoint.
-You’ll need to download and install the free Goudy Bookletter 1911 font from The League of Moveable Type or change the font to one that you prefer.
+Download my free printable name pattern and open PowerPoint.
+If you want to use my font, then you’ll need to download and install the free Goudy Bookletter 1911 font from The League of Moveable Type or change the font to one that you prefer.
+Print names onto white cardstock paper.
 Use your 1″ circle craft hole punch to punch out names.
-You will need to do a little trimming to get the punch close enough to punch the inner rows.
+You will need to do a little trimming to get the craft punch close enough to punch the inner rows.

-Print my leaf template.
-Now here’s a neat trick.
-Just put the pattern on top of the yellow paper that you want to cut.
-Trace around it using a ball point pen.
-The ball point pen will press into the yellow paper
+Print my free printable leaf template.
+Now here’s a neat trick if you’re using scraps: Just put the leaf pattern on top of the scrap yellow paper that you want to cut.
+Trace around it using a ballpoint pen with firm pressure.
+The ballpoint pen will press a trace line onto the yellow paper below.

 Here you can see the faint trace lines.
 Cool, yes?

 And now you just cut!
-No worrying about seeing messy lines around your cut leaf.
+This technique is great on scrap paper and also avoids messy printer lines around your cut leaf.

-Use your 1″ circle craft punch to make assorted circle colors.
-Glue three together with the name circle on top.
+Use your 1″ circle craft punch to punch assorted circle colors from scrap paper.

 Peel the backing off of a VELCRO Adhesive Dot and press onto the back of the orange circle.
 Peel the other side of the backing and press onto the brown paper bag napkin ring.

-Wrap the napkin ring around the rolled fabric napkin.
-Hook the two sides together using the slits like so.
+Wrap your DIY napkin rings around rolled fabric napkins.
+Hook the two sides together using the slits like the photo below.
 Happy Thanksgiving!